 Please see links for reference to installation and warranty guidelines on our Care and Maintenance page or via the links below:

 At Timberlast WA we can offer a DIY package with all your materials needed including all necessary timber and cement.
-We also provide free local curb-side delivery for our DIY packages.
 Give us a call to discuss your upcoming project or come into our showroom today at Port Kennedy to meet our friendly staff.

 Composite decking is installed on either a wood or metal sub frame, just as you would with a normal timber deck, with joist being at a recommended span of 300mm.